jinal/sdk-ios/README.markdown

 You may request content for your app using your API token, secret, as well as a placement_id to identify the placement you are requesting content for.
 Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
 Refer to the section below as well as *example/PublisherContentViewController.m* for a sample implementation.

 > PHPublisherContentRequest *request = [PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate];
+> request.showsOverlayImmediately = YES //optional, see below.
 > [request send];

 *NOTE:* Currently the only valid placement is *"more_games"*.

-Optionally, you may choose to show the loading overlay immediately by setting the request object's *showOverlayImmediately* property to YES.
+Optionally, you may choose to show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.

 #### Starting a content request
 The request is about to attempt to get content from the PlayHaven API.